AlbertRoh/albertroh.github.io/_pages/research.md

     <blockquote>To Be Updated.</blockquote>
   </details>

 + **Generative AI for Enhanced Management Research: Analyzing Policy Environment for Firms' Technology Development Based on Congressional Hearings**.
 Working paper.
-2024.
+2023.
 Roh, A., Miric, M., & Jia, N.
   <details>
   <summary><font color="gray">Abstract +</font></summary>
     <blockquote>To Be Updated.</blockquote>
   </details>

-+ **Influence Activities in Academia: Evidence from Social Media**.
++ **Digital Ingratiation and the Strength of Weak Ties in a Digital Small World Network**.
 Working paper.
 2019.
-Chen, S., Fan, X., & Roh, A.
+Chen, S., Fan, X., Roh, A., Shi, W., & Tang, Y.
   <details>
   <summary><font color="gray">Abstract +</font></summary>
-    <blockquote>Individuals exploit influence activities for personal gains.
-This paper shows that tenure-track assistant professors click more “likes” under the dean’s social media posts than their tenured colleagues during performance evaluation periods, utilizing a natural experiment in a university where the dean has substantial personnel discretions.
-The effect is greater for faculties with less-competitive publication records, and for more frequent social media users prior to the evaluation periods.
-The results remain robust after considering content heterogeneity, social ties, sample bias, career prospects, and individual-level changes.
-The findings thus highlight the strategic use of influence activities through social media for career advancements.</blockquote>
+    <blockquote>To Be Updated.</blockquote>
   </details>

 # Works-in-progress

-+ **Populism and Single-edged Sword**
-Work in progress.
-2023.
-Jia, N., Werner, T., Miric, M., & Roh, A.

 + **Indirect Lobbying to FERC Commissioners**
 Work in progress.
 2023.
 Hiatt, S., & Roh, A.

 + **The Differential Impact of Generative AI on Strategy Research and Researchers**
 Work in progress.
 2024.
 Kang, H., & Roh, A.

-+ **Guilt by Association: Evidence from #MeToo Movement**
-Work in progress.
-2023.
-Roh, A.

 <br><br><br><br>